Just How Dangerous Are The Scorpions In Lewisville?

 Yes.
-Just as a bee sting can be fatal, a scorpion sting can be fatal to some people.
+Just as a bee sting can be fatal, a scorpion sting can be fatal to certain individuals.
 There is also one scorpion in Texas that can deliver a very potent venom that can be extremely dangerous.
 What is this dangerous Texas scorpion?
 It is called a striped bark scorpion.
 Fortunately, there are fewer than two dozen confirmed sightings of bark scorpions in the entire state.
 You probably don't have too much to worry about.
 But it is wise to become familiar with this species of scorpion, just in case you're the next person to confirm a sighting.

 Do scorpions infest houses?